MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-three-tiers-protection.md

 You can prevent Teams guest sharing if needed in the sensitive and highly sensitive tiers by using a sensitivity label.
 Shared channels are on by default, but require setting up cross-organizational relationships for each organization you want to collaborate with.
 See [Collaborate with external participants in a channel](collaborate-teams-direct-connect.md) for details.

-In the highly sensitive tier, we configure the default library sensitivity label to encrypt files to which it is applied.
+In the highly sensitive tier, we configure the default library sensitivity label to encrypt files to which it's applied.
 If you need guests to have access to these files, you must give them permissions when you create the label.
 External participants in shared channels can't be given permissions to sensitivity labels and can't access content encrypted by a sensitivity label.

 We highly recommend that you leave guest sharing on for the baseline tier and for the sensitive or highly sensitive tiers if you need to collaborate with people outside your organization.
 The guest sharing features in Microsoft 365 provide a much more secure and governable sharing experience than sending files as attachments in email messages.
 It also reduces the risk of shadow IT where users use ungoverned consumer products to share with legitimate external collaborators.